Uberi/Canvas-AHK/Documentation/Main.md

 The reference line is AC, with the origin at C and directed towards A. Therefore, the angle is represented by ACB.

 ### Colors
-Color references represent a specific color and transparency.
+Color references represent a specific color and transparency (integer).
 They are written in hexadecimal ARGB format.

 Each byte of the four byte color reference forms a single component, and each component is between the range of 0x00 to 0xFF (0 to 255 in decimal):